Is Baobab the Reason the Hadza Tribe Have the World's Healthiest Guts?

 Baobab is the only fruit in the world that dehydrates while it is hanging on the branch.
 Its hard shell is cracked open to reveal pieces of dried fruit pulp which are crushed to form a sweet and citrussy powder.
 Baobab powder is rich in vitamin C (6x that of an orange) and has more antioxidants than any other whole fruit, supporting a wide range of health benefits from a strong immune system to energy release and healthy skin.

-Baobab fruit pulp is extremely high in fibre (almost 50%) - half of which is soluble.
+Baobab fruit pulp is extremely high in fibre (almost 50%) - two thirds of which is soluble.
 Soluble fibre is a prebiotic, helping stimulate the growth and activity of beneficial probiotic bacteria in the colon and supporting gut health.